Danielle Lithwick, MA, RP | Psychotherapy & Counselling for Eating Disorders and Body Image Concerns | Ottawa, ON

 7/1/2019

 The struggle with food and body image is real.
-But it doesn’t mean you have to accept it as normal or OK.
+But it doesn’t mean you have to accept it as normal.

 What we typically think of as an “eating disorder”, that is, Anorexia Nervosa (AN), Bulimia Nervosa (BN) and Binge Eating Disorder (BED), have relatively low lifetime prevalence rates of 0.9%, 1.5% and 3.5% in women respectively, and even lower rates in men .
 Though they are very serious illnesses with the highest mortality rate of any mental illness, and proper treatment and care should be a priority for those affected - for the purposes of this blog post, I’m going to focus on those who are struggling with food and body image that don’t fit into any eating disorder diagnosis.